Gravitational collapse and odd-parity black hole perturbations in Minimal Theory of Bigravity: Gravitational collapse of pressureless dust

 The exact solution of Eq.~\eqref{friedmann_closed} is given by the parametrization \be t(\eta) &=& \frac{\kappa^2} {6}\rho_{0,(g)} \left( \eta+\sin\eta \right), \qquad a(\eta) = \frac{\kappa^2} {6}\rho_{0,(g)} \left(1+\cos\eta\right), \qquad {\tilde b}(\eta) = \frac{\tilde{\alpha}\sqrt{\rho_{0,(g)} (1-\cos\eta) } } {\sqrt{2C_0^2\rho_{0,(f)} -\rho_{0,(g)}{\tilde \alpha}^2(1+\cos\eta)}}, \ee where $\eta$ corresponds to the conformal time $dt=a(\eta)d\eta$.
 Since the exterior $b$ is constant, the interior $\tilde{b}$ has to be constant.
 Imposing Eq.~\eqref{density_tuning}, we also obtain $\tilde{b}=1$.

-This situation is much worse than that in the spatially-flat case, in which we only needed to require that $\rho_{(g,0)}>0$ and $\rho_{(f,0)}>0$.
-This result of the spatially-closed collapse might merely indicate that a general configuration of matter in both the sectors will not follow the kind of unique collapse described in this section.
+This situation is much worse than that in the spatially flat case, in which we only needed to require that $\rho_{(g,0)}>0$ and $\rho_{(f,0)}>0$.
+This result of the spatially closed collapse might merely indicate that a general configuration of matter in both the sectors will not follow the kind of unique collapse described in this section.
 How to avoid this situation?
-One possibility, still keeping the spatially-closed picture, would be that, similarly to what we have encountered in the spatially-flat collapse, the spatially-closed collapse does not start from a configuration where $H$ and/or $H_{f}$ vanish, but collapse has already started some time before the particular time $t_{i}$ we start describing its dynamics by means of this model.
+One possibility, still keeping the spatially closed picture, would be that, similar to what we have encountered in the spatially flat collapse, the spatially closed collapse does not start from a configuration where $H$ and/or $H_{f}$ vanish, but collapse has already started some time before the particular time $t_{i}$ we start describing its dynamics by means of this model.
 Then, both $H$ and $H_{f}$ do not vanish and are both negative for $t_{i}\leq t$.
-This possibility is viable, however, leads in general to a time-dependence of the function $\tilde{b}(t)$, which cannot in general be matched with a stationary configuration for the known exterior solutions of MTBG.
+This possibility is viable, however, it leads, in general, to a time-dependence of the function $\tilde{b}(t)$, which cannot in general be matched with a stationary configuration for the known exterior solutions of MTBG.
 In fact, in MTBG, the Birkhoff theorem does not hold in general and, at least in principle, we are bound to look for all the possible spherically symmetric solutions allowed by the theory.
-Therefore, there could be still unknown, in general time-dependent, solutions which could accommodate a matching with the $\tilde{b}(t)$ imposed by Eq.\ (\ref{eq:M_cosmo_2-1}).
+Therefore, there could be still unknown, in general time-dependent solutions that could accommodate a matching with the $\tilde{b}(t)$ imposed by Eq.\ (\ref{eq:M_cosmo_2-1}).